Introduction

 Get Bindings

-request returns bindings matching the criteria in the request URL.
+Returns bindings matching the criteria in the request URL

 curl -X GET \

-response code with a list of Binding objects.
+Response 200 status code with a list of Binding objects

 {